mpvnet-player/mpv-rofi-menu/README.md

 # mpv-rofi-menu

-mpv-rofi-menu allows to search for mpv player input bindings using Rofi, which is a popular keystroke Launcher on Linux.
+mpv-rofi-menu allows to control mpv player using Rofi, which is a popular keystroke Launcher for Linux.

+Two moded are currently supported:

+1. Input bindings
+2. Playlist

 ## Requirements

 - Linux and X11 (for Wayland there is wofi)
 - mpv player
 - Rofi launcher
+- Python 3

 ## input.conf

 `F1 script-message-to mpv_rofi_menu show-rofi-menu bindings`
+`F8 script-message-to mpv_rofi_menu show-rofi-menu playlist`

 ## Location of Python file